-Thrust bearings provide for a specified amount of crankshaft end play and keep the crankshaft from moving foreword and backward in the engine block.
+Thrust bearings provide a specified amount of crankshaft end play.
+Worn thrust bearings result in too much crankshaft endplay; the crankshaft moves too far forward or backward in the engine block.
 Most fit into grooves formed in the block's webbing.
 Some engine manufacturers have these incorporated into the sides of the main bearing.

 Measure crankshaft end play with a dial indicator against the harmonic balancer or flywheel.
 Prying the balancer or flywheel forward and backward indicates crankshaft end play.

 These bearings do not wear as frequently as piston rings and rod bearings.
 Worn thrust bearings occur primarily in older vehicles with manual transmissions.
 Overloading and misalignment cause damage to these bearings.
 Excessive end play is evident after removing the oil pan.
 It damages and wears the crankshaft, main caps, and engine block where the crankshaft rides.